norswap/skelex/doc/README.md

 In Skelex, all regexes are modelled using subclasses of the abstract `Regex` class.
 Suclasses are found in the `norswap.skelex.regex` package.

-Direct instantiation is possible, although users are encouraged to resort to static methods from the `DSL` class instead.
+Direct instantiation is possible, although users are encouraged to use static methods from the `DSL` class instead.

 By themselves, these classes only model the structure of the regular expression.